Bus Accident Lawyer & School Bus Accident Attorney

 Liability in Wide Right Turn Bus Accidents

 Bus drivers undergo continued and intense training in order to stay up-to-date with their licenses.
-Their training and experience provides them the skill to calculate the right distance required to make a safe wide right turn.
+Their training and experience provide them with the skill to calculate the right distance required to make a safe wide right turn.
 In case a driver fails to calculate the distance correctly and causes an accident, the driver may be held liable for it.

 Every bus driver must watch out for any passenger vehicles, pedestrians, or others they share the road with.
 A bus driver should signal the intent to turn well in advance before making the turn and wait for the right opportunity before initiating the turn.
 Being aware of the traffic laws and rules can go a long way in preventing all types of accidents.